jultty/blog/posts/md/introducing-tori.md

 1. A file named `packages` containing package names is parsed and all packages are queried and installed by the `xbps` package manager, if not already installed
 1. Service `dbus` is enabled if not already enabled
 1. The user is added to groups `audio` and `video`, unless already in them
-1. File `dhcpcd.conf` from the configuration directory's `base` directory is checked against the one in the passed path and overwrites it if the user chooses to do so.
+1. File `dhcpcd.conf` from the configuration directory's `base` directory is checked against the one in the passed path and overwrites it if the user chooses to do so
 1. File `kernel-cmd-line.conf` from the configuration directory's `base` directory is copied into the passed path.
-If the file already exists or differs, tori will present an error.
+If the file already exists or differs, tori will present an error
 1. A symlink is checked to be on `/etc/localtime` pointing to the passed path.
-If it doesn't, it is created or fixed.
+If it doesn't, it is created or fixed
 1. If not installed, a few packages are installed using different package managers: `tailspin`, `taplo` and `bash-language-server`
 1. If absent, an executable for `lsix` is downloaded from a URL and placed at `~/.local/bin`
 1. Some `gsettings` values are read and set if they differ: `gtk-theme` and `font-name`